panaversity/learn-agentic-ai/06_prompt_driven_development/02_start_prompting/03_gemini_cli/readme.md

 ```

 ## Tips
-- Keep prompts in `prompts/` to track the PDD history
+- Keep prompts in `prompts/` to track the SDD history
 - Pair with Qwen Code (free) for repo analysis/git automation if desired

 ## References